 - Open to applicants from any country.
 Please note that overseas students must have the appropriate documentation to evidence eligibility to work in the UK.
 Further information can be found on these guidance pages.

 - Open to all new postgraduate research applicants, applying for September entry (current Kent research students are not eligible).

 - Please note that this scholarship cannot be deferred.

 How to Apply

-- Applicants are asked to Submit a formal application to study for a PhD by 29 March 2019 for September 2019 entry.
+- Applicants are asked to submit a formal application to study for a PhD by 30 March 2020 for September 2020 entry.

-- Applicants will automatically be considered for this scholarship if they have met the stated criteria and have applied for a PhD programme at Kent Business School by 29 March 2019.
+- Applicants will automatically be considered for this scholarship, if they have met the stated criteria and have applied for a PhD programme at Kent Business School by 30 January 2020.
 Please note candidates who have not made a full application for a Kent Business School PhD cannot be considered for funding.

-- Skype interviews for successful shortlisted applicants will take place in April/May 2019
+- Skype interviews for successfully shortlisted applicants will take place in April 2020